JanuaryLabs/serverize/src/pages/guides/nuxtjs.md

 #### Serve (SPA and Static)

-In case you're dling a frontend framework like React, Vue, Svelte, or something else, you can serve the application using a static file server like Nginx or Apache.
+If you use the `spa` or `static` build mode, you can serve the application using a static file server like Nginx or Apache.

 At the end of the Dockerfile, add the following content: